 Follow the onscreen directions for installation.

-Corona will install directly to your
+Corona will be installed directly into your

 On the next page, select the Accept License Agreement radio button and then click on the Windows x86 link to download the installer.
 You will be asked to log in or create a user account on the Oracle website if you don't already have one.